eat-this-one/eat-this-one/README.md

 * (Android) You may need to install previous android sdk APIs as cordova is not always using the latest version
     * If it is the case, run **android sdk** and select the required versions

 # Development

-### Start development servers.
     grunt

+The default task is an alias of **grunt dev** task which starts the backend server and watches for codebase changes:

+* Runs JSHint and restarts the backend server if required
+* Runs JSHint, minifies and concatenates frontend JS files
+* Runs CSSLint and compiles less to CSS and minifies it
+* Compiles Jade templates to HTML files
+* Runs tests if you modify them

 ### Browse the web environment
     http://localhost:8000

 ### Backend server URL
     http://localhost:3000
-As commented above, IP better than localhost to deploy app in mobile.
+As commented above, the hostname or the IP might be better than localhost to test in mobile.

 ### Install the app on the emulator
     grunt run:android:emulator